sasha-sup/pic-to-text/readme.md

 # Image Text Conversion

-This manual will guide you through the process of using Docker to convert images to text using the Tesseract OCR engine.
-The Python script extracts text from images and saves the extracted text in separate Markdown files.
+This Bash script automates the process of running the `pic-2-text` Docker container using Docker Compose, generating a Markdown file, and renaming it based on the content of the first line.

 ## Prerequisites